-Note: There will be two Internals.
-Each Internal will consist of a test and sessional of 10 marks each.
+Note: There will be two Internal Tests.
+Each Internal Test will consist of 20 marks (a test of 10 marks in Internal Test-I from Unit-1with Seminar of 10 marks and Internal Test-II from Unit-2 with Sessional of 10 marks.
 The test will consist of 5 short answer type questions.
-The Internals will be from first and second unit.

-The question paper will contain two questions from each unit with internal choice and the candidates will be required to answer one question from each unit.
-However question No. 1 will be compulsory and shall have four short answers questions (100 words per question), two each from third and fourth unit.
-(Total question to be attempted, will be five).
-All questions will carry 12 marks each.
+The question paper will contain long and short answer type questions.
+There will be total of eight long answer type questions (two questions from each unit with internal choice) and the candidates will be required to answer one question from each unit.
+Each long answer type question will carry 12 marks.
+Question No. 1 will be compulsory and shall have four short answer type questions (100 words per question).
+Short answer type questions will be from third and fourth unit (two questions from each unit).
+Each short answer type question will carry 03 marks.
+There will be nine questions in total and candidates are required to attempt five questions.

 - 1. Mohanty, Jagannath(2001) Studies in Distance Education.
-Deep & Deep Publication - 2.
+Deep & Deep Publication. - 2.
 Nandra, I.S.
-(2010): Distance and open education; century Publication, Patiala - 3.
+(2010): Distance and open education; century Publication, Patiala. - 3.
 Prarad D. Chandra (2007).
-Distance education, K.S.K Publishers, New Delhi - 4.
+Distance education, K.S.K Publishers, New Delhi. - 4.
 Sharma S. (2002): Modern methods of lifelong learning and distance education.
-New Delhi - 5.
+New Delhi. - 5.
 Sharma, R.A.
 (2008).
-Distance Education International Publishing House, Merrut
+Distance Education International Publishing House, Merrut.

-Course No: MED-403 Title: Peace Education and Human Rights
+Course No.: MED-403 Title: Peace Education and Human Rights